The VRAF Internship Award Committee is pleased to announce that Kristine Clark is the recipient of the 2019-2020 VRAF

 Students currently enrolled in, or having completed within the last 24 months, a graduate program in library or information science, art history, architectural history, architecture, visual or studio art, museum studies, or other applicable field of study may apply for this award.
 Applicants must have completed at least 10 credits of their graduate coursework before the application deadline, or demonstrate an equivalent combination of coursework and relevant experience.

 One VRAF Internship is awarded per year.
 Priority is given to applicants who submit projects that support art historical or related visual cultural heritage research and scholarship.
 Although the award recipient need not hold US citizenship or be a permanent resident of the US, the recipient must select an institution in the United States to act as host for the internship.
 This institution must be approved by the VRAF Internship Award Committee.
 VRAF and VRA are not responsible for matching candidates with a host institution, but will gladly assist with the process.
-An up to date list of host institutions can be found here.
+See the list of 2019-2020 host institutions, also available in a map version.
+Please note that this list is provided as a courtesy to applicants.
+Other institutions are also eligible to host VRAF interns.

-A professional development component of $1,000 is available to support attendance at the national VRA conference, other appropriate conferences, or the Summer Educational Institute for Visual Resources and Image Management.
+A professional development component of $1,000 is available to support attendance at the annual VRA conference, other appropriate conferences, or the Summer Educational Institute for Visual Resources and Image Management.
 The recipient will be reimbursed upon submission of receipts and documentation.
 The award recipient will be formally recognized during the Awards ceremony at the VRA conference.

 How to Apply